 Making everyday tasks easier - arthritis

-As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult or painful.
+As the pain from arthritis becomes worse, keeping up with everyday activities may become more difficult.

-Sometimes making changes around the home will take some stress off your knee and relieve some of the pain.
+Making changes around your home will take some stress off your joints, such as your knee or hip, and help relieve some of the pain.

 Make Your Home Easier

 Make sure you can reach everything you need without getting on your tiptoes or bending down low.